1 William Street, Brisbane: Construction

 The construction, which was undertaken by Multiplex, commenced in early 2013 and was completed in 2016.
 The groundbreaking of the site, attended by Treasurer Tim Nicholls and Deputy Premier Jeff Seeney, was held on 4 March 2013.

 From 1 October 2016, nine full departments and agencies, all state government ministers, most Directors-General and more than 5,000 public servants moved to 1 William Street.
-Some sections from 11 other departments also shifted to 1 William Street, while other sections of these departments will move to other buildings in the inner-city.
+Some sections from 11 other departments also shifted to 1 William Street, while other sections of these departments moved to other buildings in the inner-city.
 Three buildings were demolished: the Executive Building at 100 George Street, the Executive Annex at 80 George Street and the Neville Bonner Building at 75 William Street.
+The demolition was completed in February 2018.